marcaufderheyde/cannabisclubsberlin.com/README.md

 - **app/components:** Reusable components used throughout the application.
 - **app/components/[ComponentName]:** Reusable components used throughout the application, specific to the component, ComponentName (i.e., they are only used by the main component with name ComponentName).
 - **app/components/[ComponentName]/helpers:** Helpers specific to ComponentName, not used by other components.
+- **app/data:** Static content used across the site, clubs.ts holds core information that requires no translation.
 - **app/helpers:** Utility functions and helpers used by multiple components.
 - **public:** Static assets like images, fonts, etc.